anna-kay/SLAM-Extended-Kalman-Filter-Particle-Filter/README.md

 The project organized in three parts:

-* Part 1 - Position estimation of moving vehicle & static obstacles using Extended Kalman Filter
+1. Position estimation of moving vehicle & static obstacles using Extended Kalman Filter

-* Part 2 - Position estimation of moving vehicle & static obstacles using Particle Filter
+2. Position estimation of moving vehicle & static obstacles using Particle Filter

-* Part 3 - Position estimation of moving vehicle & one moving obstacle Particle Filter
+3. Position estimation of moving vehicle & one moving obstacle Particle Filter

 **How to use:**